remix-run/react-router/packages/react-router-website/api/StaticRouter.md

 # &lt;StaticRouter> {id=staticrouter}

+A [`<Router>`](#router) that never changes location.

-A "static" [router can be useful in server-side rendering scenarios when the user isn't actually clicking around, so the location never actually changes.
-Hence, the name static.
+This can be useful in server-side rendering scenarios when the user isn't actually clicking around, so the location never actually changes.
+Hence, the name: static.
 It's also useful in simple tests when you just need to plug in a location and make assertions on the render output.

 Here's an example node server that sends a 302 status code for `<Redirect>`s and regular HTML for other requests: